metafacture/metafacture-documentation/Home.md

 ## FLUX

 Flux is a scripting language to easily build and run processing pipelines.
-No Java programming is necessary, just a command line.
+No Java programming is necessary - it's used as a command line.
 To use Flux you may download the binary distribution of Metafacture.

 For more information on how to use Flux, see the [Flux User Guide](/Flux-User-Guide.md).